Admissions - Frequently Asked Questions

 - We recruit qualified, talented staff from around the world.
 We have many bilingual, local staff from here in Costa Rica as well as staff from Australia, Canada, New Zealand, Peru, Spain, the UK, and the US to name but a few.

 What are the English language requirements?

 - Most programmes are delivered in English so it is a key component of the evaluation process.
-The only levels that we can accept students with no English is in Early Years 1 and Early Years 2.
+The only levels where we can accept students with no English are in Early Years 1 and Early Years 2.